QualebTheTurtle/WindowsPhoneFinal/README.md

                 //exicues insert statement from SQL string
                 using (var namestmt = conn.Prepare("INSERT INTO Name (Name) VALUES(?)"))
                 {
                     //bind gives a value to a ? in a SQL Query.
-Binds parameters are (value number from 1 to max ?'s, a variable to swap with the ?) namestmt.Bind(1, name);
+                    //Binds parameters are (value number from 1 to max ?'s, a variable to swap with the ?) namestmt.Bind(1, name);
                     namestmt.Step();
                 }